josephtownshend/CV/README.md

 **<a href="http://www.joe-t.com" target="blank">Joseph Townshend Studio</a>** (2010 –– 2019)
 *Founder*

-Since embarking on my graphic design eductaion I have continuously worked as a freelance and selfemployed graphic designer.
+Since embarking on my graphic design education I have continuously worked as a freelance and self-employed graphic designer.
 I have a key interest in print design and in combination with my experience at Housework(Press) I have since become well known for my playful, vibrant Risograph poster work and book design.
 Recent clients include *Black Tower Projects, Kestle Barton Gallery,* and *Newlyn Art Gallery*

 **<a href="http://www.jotta.com" target="blank">Jotta</a>** (2013 –– 2014)\
 *Freelance Graphic Designer & Creative*

-During my time at Jotta I worked on multiple projects for clients including *Heiniken, Samsung, Intel* and *Pernod Ricard*.
+During my time at Jotta I worked on multiple projects for clients including *Heineken, Samsung, Intel* and *Pernod Ricard*.
 I worked predominantly as a creative, which included roles such as set design and build as well as curating events and installations.
 Along side my creative work I also produced the in-house graphic design throughout that period.

 **<a href="http://www.southkiosk.com" target="blank">South Kiosk</a>** (2013 –– 2014)\
 *Freelance Graphic Designer*